 Regarding sample size, it’s important to remember why you’re running user research in the first place.
 In website optimization, user research is one (important) source of data and insight but it is not considered the single source of truth.
 It helps us uncover potential issues and areas of opportunity that can be validated (or not) by other sources (analytics data, large-scale surveys, heatmaps, session recordings).

-Keep this in mind if anyone questions your sample size, it’s only an issue if you try to validate a huge change based on only three participants.
+Keep this in mind if anyone questions your qualitative research sample size, it’s only an issue if you try to validate a huge change based on only three participants.

 Where you choose to conduct your research can impact what questions you ask, or tasks you set.
 There are pros and cons of each location.
 Here’s what you need to consider for each before deciding.